andrewgull/HeteroR/README.md

 - (3) to run core-genome based phylogeny

+The pipelines have been tested on Ubuntu 22.04 with conda v23.1.0 and mamba v1.1.0

 ## How to run the assembly-annotation pipeline (1)

+**N.B.** hybrid assembly will not work if your system doesn't have *libgsl.so.25* and *libcblas.so.3* (both required by bcftools which is required by medaka=1.6.0)

-0. if you want to use Apptainer/Singularity to run the analyises (recommended), ensure that you have [Apptainer installed](https://apptainer.org/docs/admin/main/installation.html).
+0. if you want to use Apptainer/Singularity to run the analyises, ensure that you have [Apptainer installed](https://apptainer.org/docs/admin/main/installation.html).

 1. create a directory for your project (in all following steps, we will assume that you are inside of that directory).